lalawue/cincau/cincau/scaffold/demo/static/README.md

 only for mnet engine type.

 ## Raise HTTP Request

-using [Lua-cURLv3](https://github.com/Lua-cURL/) library, no example in demo project, usage:

 ```sh
 local mediator = require("bridge.mediator") -- only provided for mnet engine_type